mitre/inspec_training_courses/(WIP)InSpec-Advanced-Developer-Course/README.md

 # InSpec Advanced Developer Course

-1. About InSpec
-2. Overview of course
-3. Recap of a profile (along with writing a quick resource)
-4. Going over advanced techniques in profile development
-5. Talk about resources in depth
-6. Show outline of resource (all components of how a resource is built)
-7. Describe difference between local resource and builtin inspec resource
-8. Dissect a few resources (prebuilt ones)
-    1. Nginx
-    2. File
-    3. Directory
-    4. command
-    5. Docker
-    6. Etc..
-9. Create new inspec profile and write small controls
-10. Demo development of a few different resources
-    1. Create resource to read docker file
-    2. Create git resource to scan git branches
-    3. Custom nginx one that Rony built
-11. Exercise where students write a small resource together
-    1. Have objectives written of what resource should do
-12. Day 2: Exercise Developing your own resources
-    1. Have a few resource ideas along with what objectives you need to write that resource.
-(Have them all prebuilt to show as an example)
-    2. Also let students branch off and develop their own resources
-13. Day 3: Show the way to push a resource to inspec
-    1. Fork -> Branch -> list directories where changes need to be made.
-    2. Go over writing test cases for resource
-14. Day 3: Update a few resources that were previously built and show the process for moving that resource to be put in inspec

 ## 1. About InSpec
 - InSpec is an open-source, community-developed  compliance validation framework
 - Provides a mechanism for defining machine-readable compliance and security requirements